antoine-zerbini/antoine-zerbini-website/content/publication/example/index.md

 ---
-title: "Political Agency With Persuasion: The Case for Lobbying Disclosure"
+title: "The Case for Lobbying Transparency"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here